 1) Tokyo, Japan

 Japan is the first place to welcome the New Year.
-In Tokyo, festivities start as early as the 29th, with spectacular fireworks displays every night until the 4th Jan.
+In Tokyo, festivities start as early as the 29th, with spectacular fireworks displays every night until the 4th of Jan.
 Two great party areas are Shinjuku and Shibuya.
 New Year’s Eve celebration in Tokyo is both a time of family events as well as lively nightlife experiences.
 ‘Bonenkai’ (forget the old year) parties are held in December to bid adieu to past problems.
 A popular ritual called “Hatsumode” is followed where locals visit temples for the first time in the year.
 Once a temple bell rings 108 times at midnight, the crowds begin to celebrate the arrival of the New Year.

 2) Sydney, Australia

-Sydney has earned a reputation of the New Year’s Eve Capital of the world, thanks to the spectacular fireworks at Sydney Harbour.
+Sydney has earned a reputation as the New Year’s Eve Capital of the world, thanks to the spectacular fireworks at Sydney Harbour.
 For a day, Sydney becomes the melting pot for travellers across the world.
 Revellers start filling up the Opera House forecourt and every inch of open space around the harbour from early morning.
 The formalities officially kick off at 6 pm, with an aerial show.
 At 9 pm the family fireworks amaze the kiddies.
 The main attraction at midnight, the Harbour Light Parade, has made the city famous as a New Year’s Eve destination.
 This is one show for which preparations start two years in advance.
 In Sydney, the entire January is dedicated to New Year Celebration – fireworks are held every Saturday at Darling Harbour.

-3) Singapore
+4) Singapore

-And, it’s not just the New Year’s Eve that’s special.
-Art projections will be beamed on the facades of key iconic landmarks around Marina Bay such as the ArtScience Museum™ and The Merlion at Merlion Park from 29-31 December, and onto The Fullerton Hotel Singapore from 26-31 December.
-The best part about this ‘Build a Dream’ campaign is while you enjoy the projections, someone’s life gets illuminated too – it is a collective effort to support the less fortunate and contribute to their personal growth.
+The celebrations were not limited to New Year’s Eve alone.
+Art projections were beamed on the facades of key iconic landmarks around Marina Bay such as the ArtScience Museum™ and The Merlion at Merlion Park, and onto The Fullerton Hotel Singapore.
+The best part about this ‘Build a Dream’ campaign was that while we enjoyed the projections, someone’s life was getting illuminated too – it was a collective effort to support the less fortunate and contribute to their personal growth.
+Besides the fireworks and light projects, there were a lot of kid-centric activities going around like carnivals, rides, games, food trucks and roving performers.

-4) Reykjavik, Iceland
+5) Reykjavik, Iceland

-5) Berlin, Germany
+6) Berlin, Germany

 Thanks to the Oktoberfest, Berlin has earned a worldwide tag of a party city and it doesn’t disappoint you on New Year’s Eve.
 Germans have a tradition of participating in the annual pancake race – Berliner Silvesterlauf.
 Locals run in fancy dress for 2 to 15 km, flipping pancakes all the way.
 In the evening, Berlin’s biggest party takes place at the Brandenburg Gate.
 The 2 km stretch between the Victory Column and Brandenburg Gate is the place to celebrate Silvester (New Year’s Eve in German).

-6) Barcelona, Spain
+7) Barcelona, Spain

 The Spanish eat twelve grapes at midnight, one grape for each chime of the clock.
 Symbolic of twelve wishes for the twelve months of the year.
 Eating twelve grapes at midnight and wearing red underwear on New Year’s Eve is said to bring good luck.
 People gather in town squares eating grapes together, drinking cava (Spanish champagne) and waiting to welcome the New Year.
 New Years time is a family get together time.

-7) Vienna, Austria
+8) Vienna, Austria

 New Year’s Eve in Vienna is about music, mulled wine, balls, parties, and traditions.
 The Silvesterpfad (‘New Year’s Eve Path’), an annual grand street party, is the main event.
 The event lines up several free open-air concerts where you can listen to everything from folk music, waltz, and operetta to pop and rock tunes.
 Vienna’s best classical orchestras like the Vienna Philharmonic Orchestra and the Vienna Symphonic Orchestra perform New Years Eve concerts.
 At midnight people kiss one another and feast on suckling pigs, which are a symbol of good luck.
 Future predictions are made by reading the shapes formed by pouring molten lead into the water.

-8) London, England
+9) London, England

 London is a place that takes pride in marrying modernity with tradition.
 And the same is reflected in its New Year’s Eve celebrations too.
-A three-hour extravaganza along the River Thames comprises of performances by thousands of artists, fireworks show at the London Eye, a midnight countdown alongside the chiming of Big Ben, and a massive group sing-along to “Auld Lang Syne.”
+A three-hour extravaganza along the River Thames comprises performances by thousands of artists, fireworks show at the London Eye, a midnight countdown alongside the chiming of Big Ben, and a massive group sing-along to “Auld Lang Syne.”
 Until last year this was a non-ticketed event but this year for the first time the event has been ticketed to prevent overcrowding, and tickets cost £10.
 If you are looking for some good deals on hotels, do check out حجز فنادق لندن (London hotel reservations).

-9) Edinburgh, Scotland
+10) Edinburgh, Scotland

 Sub-zero temperature cannot tone down the enthusiasm of Scots to celebrate the New Year.
 The ‘Hogmanay’ celebration lasts four days and includes a torchlight parade through the city, concerts, and a massive street party on Princes Street.
 Scotsman Robert Burns wrote “Auld Lang Syne”, and it is a tradition to sing it on the streets of Edinburgh holding glowing torchlights.
-‘Midnight Moment’, the world-famous fireworks light up the skies above Edinburgh from the iconic Edinburgh Castle and Calton Hill.
+‘Midnight Moment, the world-famous fireworks light up the skies above Edinburgh from the iconic Edinburgh Castle and Calton Hill.
 The Scots follow the tradition of “first-footing,” in which the first guest of the New Year should bring gifts.

-10) New York, USA
+11) New York, USA

 Since 1907, the famous ‘ball drop’ – in which a 12-foot-wide crystal ball weighing nearly 12,000 pounds descends atop Times Square in New York on New Year’s Eve.
 The Times Square New Year’s Eve celebration features star-studded musical performances, balloons, confetti and a colourful pyrotechnic display.
 Every year, visitors from around the globe write their wishes for the New Year on colourful pieces of official Times Square New Year’s Eve confetti.
 These wishes are posted on the New Year’s Eve Wishing Wall called “Hopes and Dreams”.

-11) Rio de Janeiro, Brazil
+12) Rio de Janeiro, Brazil

-Rio is the place for the partygoers who love to dance with the sea waves in the summertime of southern hemisphere.
+Rio is the place for the partygoers who love to dance with the sea waves in the summertime of the southern hemisphere.
 The fantastic fireworks are held at Copacabana Beach.
 People attending the event come dressed in white and bring flowers, which they throw in the water as a ritual offering to the sea goddess.
 Champagne literally flows like water.
-Eating grapes and lentils are considered good luck rituals.
+Eating grapes and lentils are considered a good luck ritual.

 There are many more interesting and strange New Year’s Eve rituals like in Ireland Maids place mistletoe under the pillow to find future husbands.
 In Denmark Dishes and crockery are broken against neighbours’ doors; the bigger the debris, the greater the luck.
 In the Philippines: Most people wear polka dots and eat round-shaped foods for good luck.